theboringlok/react-native-place-autocomplete-picker/README.md

 3. Commit your Changes (git commit -m 'feat: Add some AmazingFeature')
 4. Push to the Branch (git push origin feature/AmazingFeature)
 5. Open a Pull Request

+### 📜 License

+This project is licensed under the MIT License